COMBASE/cloud-api-v3-js-client/docs/StockReceiptsKORONARetailApi.md

 <a name="updateStockReceiptItem"></a>
 # **updateStockReceiptItem**
-> updateStockReceiptItem(accountId, stockReceiptIdOrNumber, productIdOrNumber, body)
+> updateStockReceiptItem(koronaAccountId, stockReceiptIdOrNumber, productIdOrNumber, body)

 updates the stock-receipt item